 As the most famous of Rome’s seven hills, Palatine Hill is the oldest area in Rome, with a history that predates the city itself.

 From the top of the hill, you can take in stunning views of the Roman Forum and Circus Maximus.

 Although the romantically dilapidated ruins of Domitian’s Palace are the most well known, there are many other delightful sights to explore, including active archaeological sites and secret underground areas.

-Most people adore the Colosseum and Roman Forum and often skip Palatine Hill.
-But I adore the more underrated, and vastly less crowded, Palatine Hill.
-Palatine Hill is home to many "new" sites in Rome, some only recently opened after decades of excavation.
+Palatine Hill is home to many of the more obscure SUPER sites in Rome, some only recently opened after decades of excavation.
 New discoveries are made all the time.

-History of the Palantine Hill, the Birthplace of Palaces
+History of the Palatine Hill, the Birthplace of Palaces

 According to the legend of Romulus and Remus, Rome was founded on the Palatine Hill.
 Romulus and Remus were twin boys born in 770 BC.
 They were taken from their mother, a disgraced vestal virgin, and thrown into the Tiber River in a basket.

 The twins were suckled by a she wolf (now the symbol of Rome) in the Cave of Lupercal, then rescued by a shepherd.
 The twins made their way to a future Rome.